 Take one scroll through Instagram and it’s easy to fall into a social media–fueled rabbit hole of comparison.
 How on earth are her eyelashes so long?
 While we’ve all faced these questions, few of us have actually come up with a solution to growing ultra-plush lashes.
 Instead, we find ourselves gluing on falsies and hoping the camera doesn’t pick up on our little secret.
 As gorgeous as these additions might look, at the end of the day they can take quite a toll.
 For that reason, we figured it was about time to find a lash solution once and for all.

 To understand our lashes a little bit better, we reached out to Faith Kim, lash expert and founder of LashFOOD.
-Here she talked about the top reasons our eyelashes fall out and shared some tips on how we can switch up our habits to help get longer and healthier eyelashes.
+Here, she talks about the top reasons our eyelashes fall out and shared some tips on how we can switch up our habits to help get longer and healthier eyelashes.

 According to Kim, there are various factors for eyelash fallout.
 “There are many reasons why eyelashes can fall out—from environmental stress to consistent use of some mascaras to bad eyelash extensions,” she explains.
 “Eyelashes also fall out naturally depending on the lash growth cycle.”
 Let’s break those reasons down one by one.